google/CFU-Playground/docs/source/crash-course/gateware.rst

    :alt: View of an Arty A7 plugged into a PMOD2 and a speaker

-If you do not have a pmod2 (maybe you have a pmod3 in your kit, and it's entirely incompatible), you can still get basic analog output by wiring speakers between GND an JD pin#1 (jd[0] in the code)
+If you do not have a pmod2 (maybe you have a pmod3 in your kit, and it's entirely incompatible), you can still get basic analog output by wiring amplified speakers between GND an JD pin#1 (jd[0] in the code).
+Note that, especially if you are using unamplified speakers, you should limit current, which is done automatically on JA and JD PMOD I/O pins but not on other outputs which would require an additional current limiting resistor.

 .. image:: ../images/arty_direct_speaker.jpg
    :height: 300px